• CLASSIC IKITESURF

 lake huron from port sanilac to port huron beyond 5nm off shore-

-in the afternoon. waves 1 to 3 feet building to 3 to 5 feet late
+waves 1 to 3 feet building to 2 to 4 feet early in the morning.

-20 knots early in the afternoon. rain. waves 5 to 7 feet. waves
+15 knots late in the evening. waves 5 to 7 feet. waves

 occasionally around 10 feet.